 - 1. Demonstrate understanding of words and phrases drawn from learned topics. - 2.
 Demonstrate understanding of non-face-to-face speech such as telephone conversations and announcements containing previously learned vocabulary in familiar contexts. - 3.
-Recognize words that signal differences between present, past and future events. - 4.
-Respond appropriately to short emergency warnings. - 5.
-Respond appropriately to commands and short instructions. - 6.
-Demonstrate strategies to check for understanding (e.g., by asking for repetition). - 7.
+Respond appropriately to short emergency warnings. - 4.
+Respond appropriately to commands and short instructions. - 5.
+Demonstrate strategies to check for understanding (e.g., by asking for repetition). - 6.
 Listen and identify specific information in the context of previously learned language.